ceramicnetwork/docs/docs/tools/hosted-nodes/community-nodes.md

 ## Write/Read Nodes
 Nodes provide full read and write access to the Ceramic network.
 3Box Labs provides free write/read nodes for Ceramic developers.
 These nodes will run the latest release candidate of the Ceramic protocol.

-    !!! ""
+!!! warning ""

-    **Please note, these nodes will be periodically wiped so don't rely on them for production data**.
-(You shouldn't anyway, since these nodes run on the Clay testnet.)
+    **Warning: These nodes will be periodically wiped so please don't rely on them for long-term persistence and availability of data**.
+If you need longer-term persistence of data on the Clay Testnet, consider [hosting your own node](../../run/nodes.md).
+Also note that streams created on the Clay Testnet will not be accessible on mainnet, so don't use this node for production deployments.

 - Clay testnet: `https://ceramic-clay.3boxlabs.com`

+</br></br></br>